 4. Cook hard-boiled eggs and let them cool down.
 Peel them.

 5. Bake chicken breast.
 Heat oven to 400°F. Spray glass baking dish with cooking spray.
 Brush both sides of chicken with oil.
 Sprinkle both sides with seasoned salt and black pepper.
 Place in baking dish.
 Bake uncovered 25 to 35 minutes.

-If you are planning to use some of the salad the next day, put part of the salad in a separate bowl and refrigerate.
-You will add the ingredients from the next step on the next day.
+If you are planning to use some of the salad the next day, transfer part of the salad in a separate bowl and refrigerate.
+You will add the ingredients from the next step the next day.